- Bachelor's programmes

 The DAAD database on admission requirements allows international students to check whether they meet the requirements for the degree programme of their choice in Germany.

 In addition, applicants have to pass an aptitude test to get admission.
+The aptitude test for the Bachelor’s programm Industrial Design is divided into three sections:

 The language of instruction is German.
 Foreign applicants must prove they have adequate knowledge of German.
 Evidence of the necessary German language skills can be provided in the form of: